soofka/swappi/README.md

 - tester
 - swappski elements as singletons?
 - swappski->swappi?
-- close server + watcher bug
+- bug with updated while watching
 - logfile handling to other operations
 - process events and pass changed files from watcher to server - controversial for change event (changing file might impact many other files, not obvious relation between file changed and what to recompile), to be implemented for all others i guess?
 - dev and prod as presets in config